 For toddlers, that might mean letting them dress themselves -- yup, pink cowboy hat, tutu, striped socks and all -- for the day.
 For 7- and 8-year-olds, that might mean letting them choose a favorite shirt, skirt, or hair piece to wear.

+If you're reading this just looking for advice, that's okay, too.
 One of the most frequent questions I get asked is about location.
 When kids are involved, the answer is simple: a place that's quiet and without distractions.
-This can be a small park, an open field, a backyard or walking trail.
+This can be a small park, an open field, a backyard, or walking trail.
 It should not be a fair, outdoor market, sports stadium, or party.

 As enticing as they might sound, the aforementioned locations (and other places like them) can be overstimulating for kids.
 They can also make it difficult for communication -- which is key when it comes to any kind of photography.
 Places that are quiet and distraction-free give clear signals to kids that family photos are the priority.
 They can also foster creativity in children, which can lend itself nicely to those beautifully unexpected candid moments.